cehjwang/academic/_pages/about.md

 Research interests
 ======
 <div align="justify">
-My research focuses on the integration of landslide research with state-of-art artificial intelligence techniques, real-time slope reliability analysis using monitoring information and the applications of Interferometric synthetic aperture radar (InSAR) for landslide studies.
+My research focuses on the investigation of rain- and earthquake-induced landslides using artificial intelligence (AI) and remote sensing techniques, the analysis of real-time slope reliability using multi-source monitoring information, as well as developing machine learning-based solutions for snow/glacier analyses.
+My research area mainly covers the entire Hong Kong and the Tibetan Plateau.

 </div>
 <div align="justify">
-My current research interests and ongoing research projects encompass two fields: 1) AI powered landslide identification, susceptibility assessment and forecasting and 2) Dynamic landslide reliability analysis using monitoring and remote sensing data.
+My current research interests and ongoing research projects encompass three fields: 1) AI-powered landslide identification, susceptibility assessment and forecasting, 2) ML-based automated snow/glacier mapping and evolution analysis, and 3) Dynamic landslide reliability analysis using monitoring and remote sensing data.
 </div>

 -----